No link between Tylenol use in pregnancy and autism or ADHD, major new study finds

 In fact, leaving pain and high fever untreated can be harmful to the mother and fetus, and other pain medications like aspirin and ibuprofen are known to have risks during pregnancy.

-In a statement, Kenvue, the maker of Tylenol, said, "Independent, sound science clearly shows that taking acetaminophen does not cause autism," calling it "the safest pain reliever option for pregnant women as needed throughout their entire pregnancy."
+Kenvue, the maker of Tylenol, has said, "Independent, sound science clearly shows that taking acetaminophen does not cause autism," calling it "the safest pain reliever option for pregnant women as needed throughout their entire pregnancy."

+A spokesman for the Department of Health and Human Services, Andrew Nixon, responded to the latest study with a statement saying "many experts have expressed concern of the use of acetaminophen during pregnancy, including Dr. Andrea Baccarelli, the Dean of the Harvard School of Public Health."
+Baccarelli was senior author of a 2025 study that found "evidence consistent with an association between acetaminophen exposure during pregnancy and increased incidence of NDDs" — neurodevelopmental disorders including autism and ADHD.

 Larger and more robust studies, including one in Sweden that followed 2.5 million children for over 25 years, found no connection between the medication and autism.
 A Japanese study that followed 217,000 children initially appeared to show a slight increased risk, but those findings did not hold up when researchers compared siblings to account for genetic factors.